 At first I thought is it the camera? [mild panic sets in] I swapped with my friends lens [trying to play it cool, everything’s fine] and the autofocus worked fine on her lens [Thank God it’s not the camera!].

 With Canon there is no autofocus in the camera body, the autofocus is in the lens.
-But with the shutter freezing like that (which is in the camera body) I wasn’t sure if it was something more serious, luckily it wasn’t!
+But with the shutter freezing like that (which is in the camera body) I wasn’t sure if it was a faulty lens or something more serious, luckily it wasn’t!

 I took it all apart and gave it a good clean just in case it was something that simple, but no, the autofocus refused to spring into life.